A Brief History

 On January 10, 49 B.C., Julius Caesar crossed the Rubicon River as he marched toward the city of Rome with his legions.
 Since it was forbidden to cross the Rubicon with an army, it was seen as a threat to the Republic, and by doing so, Caesar made a bold statement about his intentions to seize power.

 Ever since, when we say someone has “crossed the Rubicon,” we are talking about someone who has taken a fateful and irreversible step, such as when the Japanese bombed Pearl Harbor.
+A point of no return if you will, what aviators call the “Bingo” point or “Bingo fuel,” meaning the exact amount of minimum fuel needed to return to base.
+Past that point, and the flier has “Crossed the Rubicon” and cannot make it back to base.

 The Romans also gave us the Latin jacta alia est which translates into “the die is cast,” a meaning similar to crossing the Rubicon in that it describes events that have already been set in motion and cannot be stopped or undone.
 Unlike many other Latin phrases, usually we say this one in English.
 Another phrase used in English rather than Latin and attributed to Caesar is, “Caesar’s wife must be above suspicion.”